 Mercy Neighborhood Ministries of Philadelphia Inc. looks after the needs of Philadelphia seniors over the age of 60.
 Whether seniors are struggling with health issues, disability, or frailty due to age, Mercy Neighborhood Ministries provides a personal care plan, nursing services, social services, computer activities, and delicious meals among its many options.
 Seniors enjoy a sense of belonging in the community with joy and peace of mind.
 Click here for Mercy Neighborhood Ministries of Philadelphia Inc.

 Lutheran Settlement House Care's Program focuses on providing emotional, psychological, financial, and physical assistance to caregivers in Philadelphia, PA.
 Caregivers face an insurmountable task at times, and when exhaustion sets in their life can suffer as a result.
 CARES believes in reducing the stress on caregivers through support groups and valuable resources.
 Click here for Lutheran Settlement House Care's Program.

 We've also compiled a list of 16 apps and websites that provide home delivery services to seniors in the Philadelphia area.
 Click here to see that senior living list.

-If you are seeking a senior living option in the Philadelphia area, click on this link to see our list of the top 15 most popular senior housing communities.
+If you are seeking options for senior living in Philadelphia area, click on this link to see our list of the top 15 most popular senior housing communities.